'Hard' water is water with a lot of calcium in it – the more it contains, the harder the water is. This does not affect drinking water quality.

 Most of the water we supply is hard, as it comes from underground chalk aquifers with high levels of calcium.
 We do not soften water for public consumption – there is no UK or European standard for the hardness of drinking water.

 If we supply your drinking water, follow the link below and enter your postcode to find out how hard your water is.

 When hard water is heated, harmless limescale forms in water systems and appliances.

 Regularly clean your kettle to prevent the 'scum' floating to the surface.

-Regular cleaning of kettles will prevent the 'scum' floating to the surface, while keeping the temperature of the hot water systems below 60°C will reduce the formation of limescale in boilers, on heating elements and in hot water pipes.
+Keeping the temperature of the hot water systems below 60°C will reduce the formation of limescale in boilers, on heating elements and in hot water pipes.

-Find out more information on limescale.
 Alternatively, it can be avoided by installing a household water softener.